xelva/dom-practice/README.md

 ### Add a scroll event

-Add an event to log "You Change the size of the Window!" to the console when a user resizes the browser.
+Add an event to log "You scrolled the page" to the console when a user scrolls the page.
 The following code is how you would add a 'resize' event.
 You can use this as a prompt to start the 'scroll' event.

-> **Note**: You may also want to research a 'debounce' function.
-Running an event handler every time the page scrolls can be a heavy procedure and a 'debounce' function will help with that.
+> **Bonus**: See how many times the console message displays?
+You may also want to research a 'debounce' function.
+Running an event handler every time the page scrolls can be a memory intensive procedure and a 'debounce' function will help with that.

 ``` js
 <script>